-I’ve put together a lot of resources on this blog to help you through the process and to encourage you to make your own baby food.
+I’ve put together a lot of homemade baby food resources on this blog to help you through the process and to encourage you to make your own baby food.
 It’s so, so easy.
 I promise!

-* Wait 3-5 days between new foods, to watch for an allergic reaction.
+- Wait 3-5 days between introducing new foods, to monitor for an allergic reaction.

-* Be sure to check out my master list of homemade baby food resources for all the info you need to get going.
+- Check out my master list of homemade baby food resources for more info.